cstook/LTspice.jl/README.md

 exc = defaultLTspiceExcutable()
 ex1 = LTspiceSimulation(exc,filename)
 ```
-where filename includes path to the simulation file and exc is the path to the LTspice excutable scad3.  the function defaultLTspiceExcutable() retruns the correct path on for windown machine.
+where filename includes path to the simulation file and exc is the path to the LTspice excutable scad3.exe.
+The function defaultLTspiceExcutable() retruns the correct path on a windows machine.
 For now, this will need to be manualy determined for other systems.

 Access parameters and measurments using their name as the key.